lloydtorres/lloydtorres.github.io/myodialer.md

 <div class="paddown">
     <h2>The Story</h2>

-    <strong>Myo Dialer</strong> was developed by Lloyd Torres (full-stack developer), Kevin Lo (back-end developer) and <a href="https://twitter.com/bbisaillion">Brent Bisaillion</a> (UI design) over 27 hours for an internal hackathon at Thalmic Labs, where it won the "App Most Likely to be #1 on Myo Market" category.
-The app was also developed with the help of Thalmic's software team.
+    <p><strong>Myo Dialer</strong> was developed by Lloyd Torres (full-stack developer), Kevin Lo (back-end developer) and <a href="https://twitter.com/bbisaillion">Brent Bisaillion</a> (UI design) over 27 hours for an internal hackathon at Thalmic Labs, where it won the "App Most Likely to be #1 on Myo Market" category.
+The app was also developed with the help of Thalmic's software team.</p>

-    Its design was inspired by the beautiful Material Design guidelines introduced by Google for Android 5.0 Lollipop.
-This allows Myo Dialer to blend seamlessly when it calls on native Lollipop apps to obtain contact information or make calls to assigned contacts.
+    <p>Its design was inspired by the beautiful Material Design guidelines introduced by Google for Android 5.0 Lollipop.
+This allows Myo Dialer to blend seamlessly when it calls on native Lollipop apps to obtain contact information or make calls to assigned contacts.</p>

-    Myo Dialer will be continuously updated to improve performance, add features and support future Myo SDK releases.
+    <p>Myo Dialer will be continuously updated to improve performance, add features and support future Myo SDK releases.</p>
 </div>